asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 **Competent Architects and Engineers identify Real Options.
 Good Architects and Engineers create Real Options.**

-We will not discuss the Options Thinking approach from scratch here; rather we will delve into some of its possible applications in architectural decision-making and technical debt repayment.
-See the following for excellent discussions on the topic:
+We have already talked about options earlier.
+Here we talk about **Real Options**, which are the strategic equivalent of Call Options.
+Most of the characteristics remain the same; however, real options are not traded on financial markets, but are used as a tool to optimise investments.
+We will delve into some of its possible applications in architectural decision-making and technical debt repayment, by way of example.
+Specifically, the YAGNI principle derives from the Real Options approach.
+See the following references for excellent discussions on the topic:

 - [Software Design Decisions as Real Options](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=24f7bdda5f3721faa2da58719ae72432f782312f)
 - [The Software Architect Elevator](https://www.amazon.com/Software-Architect-Elevator-Redefining-Architects-ebook/dp/B086WQ9XL1)